National-Education-Union/school-cuts/README.md

 We found some anomolies in the data, that alternative provision places and Pupil Referal Units had the wrong pupil numbers for 2016-17 and so we excluded them.
 We also found that some schools had clearly misreported their funding or pupils numbers, so we excluded all schools with a change in funding up or down of greater than 50%.

+## Code
 These calculations are contained in the Python script, [school_cuts.py](school_cuts.py).
+[edubase.py](edubase.py) downloads the latest version of school information from [Get Information About Schools](https://get-information-schools.service.gov.uk/Downloads). [school_cuts.py](school_cuts.py) uses this information to update the Unique Reference NUmber for schools that have converted to academy status.
+The Excel file with information for all schools and the summary tabels are contained in the [output folder](https://github.com/National-Education-Union/school_cuts/tree/main/output).

+The school information can also be found on a map at [www.schoolcuts.org.uk](www.schoolcuts.org.uk).